anabaf/revenge-of-the-moron/README.md

 For any inquiries or support regarding Revenge Of The Moron, please contact [ana.abrantes.fonseca@gmail.com].

-We hope you enjoy playing Clueless Hero as much as we enjoyed creating it.
+We hope you enjoy playing Revenge Of The Moron as much as we enjoyed creating it.
 This game holds a special place in our hearts as our first game development project and as a milestone in our programming journey.
 Have fun and embrace the cluelessness of our hero!

 Our GitHubs:
 - [Beatriz](https://github.com/imbibs)